brson/rustle/README.md

-One-line installation of [Cargo] applications.
+One-line installation of [Rust] + [Cargo] applications.

 Need to show your friends that Rust application you made, but your friends don't Rust?
 That's when you need to rustle.

-If your Cargo package produces static binaries then this script can install it in one line.
+If your Cargo crate produces static binaries then this script can install it in one line.
 It downloads the Rust nightly, builds your application, then packages and installs it.

-Install a Cargo package:
+Install a crate:

     curl -sf https://raw.githubusercontent.com/brson/rustle/master/rustle.sh | sh -s -- https://github.com/ogham/exa
     exa